yuhan0113/Assignment3/README.md

 ## 🧠 Features

-- ✅ Add and customise habits (either boolean or numeric)
+- ✅ Add and customise habits (either boolean [yes/no] or numeric [measurable])
-- ✏️ Edit habits inline with goal setting and unit (e.g. “3 km”, “5 cups”)
+- ✏️ Edit habits inline with goal setting and unit (e.g. “3 km of running”, “5 pints of beer”)
 - 📆 View habit completion across days in a calendar
 - 🔔 Enable daily reminders with time selection
 - 📈 Log numeric values directly in a tracker view